envoyproxy/ratelimit/README.md

 An additional statistic is added to keep track of how many times a key with "shadow_mode" has overridden result.

 There is also a Global Shadow Mode

+### Including detailed metrics for unspecified values

+Setting the `detailed_metric: true` for a descriptor will extend the metrics that are produced.
+Normally a desriptor that matches a value that is not explicitly listed in the configuration will from a metrics point-of-view be rolled-up into the base entry.
+This can be probelmatic if you want to have those details available for analysis.

+NB!
+This should only be enabled in situations where the potentially large cardinality of metrics that this can lead to is acceptable.

 ### Examples